exegesis-js/exegesis/docs/Options.md

 or return an object from your controller, then the object or any nested objects could have a `toJSON()` method on them.
 This would happen when, for example, you return a Mongoose object, or use a Mongoose object as a child of your object.
-In order to correctly validate the response for such an object, exegesis must first serialized the object to JSON, and then deserialize it again to get the actual transmitted object.
+In order to correctly validate the response for such an object, Exegesis must first serialize the object to JSON, and then deserialize it again to get the actual transmitted object.
 This is murderous for performance.
 Checking to see if an object has any toJSON() functions is also not great for performance.
 In order to get around this, you can call `context.res.pureJson()` to set the JSON